 Director – Geoff Murphy, Screenplay – Richard Hatem & Matt Reeves, Producers – Arnon Milchan, Steve Perry & Steven Seagal, Photography – Robbie Greenberg, Music – Basil Pouledoris, Visual Effects Supervisor – Richard Yuricich, Production Design – Albert Brenner.
-Production Company – Warners Brothers/Regency Enterprises
+Production Company – Warner Brothers/Regency Enterprises.

 Steven Seagal (Casey Ryback), Eric Bogosian (Travis Dane), Everett McGill (Mr Penn), Katherine Heigl (Sarah Ryback), Morris Chestnut (Bobby), Andy Romano (Admiral Bates), Kurtwood Smith (General Stanley Cooper), Brenda Bakke (Captain Linda Guilder), Peter Greene (Mercenary #1)

 Former Navy SEAL turned cook Casey Ryback catches the train from Colorado to L.A., along with his orphan niece Sarah.
 However, the train is taken over at gunpoint by an army of mercenaries headed by Travis Dane, a former Strategic Satellite Initiative program employee.
 Dane kills two military personnel aboard and takes from them the codes to the US’s recently launched Grazer One satellite, which is armed with a particle beam designed to trigger seismic faults.
 He then threatens to fire the satellite on The Pentagon unless paid a ransom.
 It is up to Casey alone aboard the train to stop Dane and his mercenaries.